9dots/9dots.io-pages/OiQezr2.md

     4. Repeat steps 1-3

 3. To accompish the first behavior the duration on the move block must be changed to **on**.
 This makes the robot move for an unlimited amount of time like referenced in the image below.
+	- If there is no programming block after this it will stop instantly.
+    - If there is a wait block after this move block, the robot will continue to move until the wait block condition is met.
 ![](http://uploads.9dots.io/OiQhIX8_md.jpg)

-4. The Wait block means that we continue whatever comes before the block until the touch sensor gets pressed.
+4. This is called an **event handler** and reacts only when the event has happened.
+The wait block means that we continue whatever comes before the block until the condition is met.
+	- In this case the condition the robot should wait for is when the touch sensor is activated.
 ![](http://uploads.9dots.io/OiQj0Nu_md.jpg)

 5. Students will remember from the previous lesson to use the Move Steering block to turn.